allenai/pnp/experiments/dipart/README.md

 ## Running Experiments

-Once the data is preprocessed, you can train and evaluate the SSMN model by running the following from the root `pnp` directory:
+Once the data is downloaded and preprocessed, you can train and evaluate the SSMN model by running the following from the root `pnp`
+directory:

 ```
 sbt assembly